6 Fun Activities To Engage Employees

 Everyone is busy these days, and sometimes it’s hard to keep up with your colleagues who are spread across the world.

 If you’re looking to connect with your team and get everyone on the same page, holding a virtual meeting with your team is a great way to do it.
-We do this on a monthly basis and I can say that it makes a big impact on our work relationship – even when we live so far apart.
+We do this monthly, and I can say that it dramatically impacts our work relationship – even when we live so far apart.

 2. Take A Lunch Time Walk

-Nothing gets your employees out of their offices like a quick lunch time stroll around the building.
+Nothing gets your employees up and out of the office like a quick lunchtime stroll around the building.

-It’s also a low stress activity that can help you keep your energy up and stay motivated throughout the day.
-This is one of my favorite daily activities to partake in with my colleagues, so if you are still in the office or work with your spouse at home, give it a try!
+It’s also a low-stress activity that can help you keep your energy up and stay motivated throughout the day.
+This is one of my favorite daily activities with my colleagues, so if you are still in the office or working with your spouse at home, try it!

 3. Play A Fun Game